pointw-dev/hypermea/src/doc-generator/src/index.md

     link: /guide/introduction/quickstart

 ---
-Transform your development workflow with hypermea, the toolkit that lets you rapidly create production-ready hypermedia-driven APIs.
+Transform your development workflow with **hypermea**, the toolkit that lets you rapidly create production-ready hypermedia-driven APIs.
 Equipped with advanced features, sophisticated error handling, expressive logging and much more, hypermea ensures your APIs are built to last, whether for small projects or enterprise-scale solutions.
 Discover the power of hypermedia APIs and how **hypermea makes it easy**.